8

 Terra rushed into the attic.
 She held Diode in her arms, more worried than anything.
 "Are you okay?
 Did any of the bullets hit you just now?”

 Diode squirmed, momentarily resisting.
 "Woah, i-is that you, Terra-san?”
-She still couldn't see, and her ears were blown out by the explosion, so Terra pulled Diode into her chest and hugged her as tightly as she could.
+She still couldn’t see, and her ears were blown out by the explosion.
+Terra pulled Diode into her chest and hugged as tightly as she could.

 “Yes, it's me!"

 “Ah...these are...”
-Diode nervously cupped Terra's large breasts in her hands and quickly relaxed.
+Diode nervously caressed Terra's large breasts and quickly relaxed.
 "So it really is you.
 These are Terra-san's...”

 “That's right.
 Can you hear me?
 Does it hurt anywhere?”